($761) Cost to ship a car from Columbus, GA to St. Louis, MO

 The time of the year

-Seasonal demand and weather conditions in both Columbus and St. Louis can impact car shipping prices.
+The time of year and weather conditions in Columbus and St. Louis play a major role in determining car shipping rates.

 Columbus has hot and humid summers and cool to mild winters.